sanjosh/csdocs/databases/gpu_based/blazingdb.md

 * Compressed columns sent to GPU
 * Never cache on GPU
 * use cascading compression
+* can exploit multiple servers with multiple GPU

 Dictionary
 * Use dictionary encoding for strings - which is sorted